The Misfits-1961

 Set in Reno, Nevada, Roslyn has arrived from out of town for a quickie divorce.
 She is staying with Isabelle (Thelma Ritter), who frequently assists women needing divorces, lending as their witness in court.

-From this point, Gay and Roslyn become a couple and grow vegetables at Guido’s house, attempting to begin a normal life.
-Later, the group decides to round up mustangs and take on a rodeo hand named Perce (Montgomery Clift) to help.
+From this point, Gay and Roslyn become a couple and grow vegetables at Guido’s house, attempting to begin an everyday life.
+Later, the group decides to round up Mustangs and hire a rodeo hand, Perce (Montgomery Clift), to help.

-This leads to conflict as Gay’s intention is to sell the horses as dog food.
-A subplot of a love triangle between Gay, Roslyn, and Perce, emerges.
+This leads to conflict as Gay intends to sell the horses as dog food.
+A subplot of a love triangle between Gay, Roslyn, and Perce emerges.

-The Misfits is a difficult watch.
-It is cynical from a story perspective and sometimes heartbreaking.
+The Misfits is a rugged watch.
+From a story perspective, it is cynical and sometimes heartbreaking.
 Each of the principal characters is severely damaged and pained.

 We learn that Gay has two estranged children.
 When he runs into them at a bar, he excitedly wants to introduce them to Roslyn, but they have left before he can.